New rules for credit notes came into effect in September 2019.

 Credit notes can reduce the VAT accounted for on the original invoice.

-Since 1st September 2019 you can only reduce the output VAT on your VAT return if an actual refund has been made.
+Since 1st September 2019 you can only reduce the output VAT on your VAT return if you have made an actual refund.

 This could be making a payment to the customer, or offsetting the credit against other invoices.

 The new rules also state that you must issue a credit note to the customer within 14 days of giving a refund.